10 Ways to Cut Your Monthly Spending

-Competition in this industry means that new cable and satellite TV packages that could save you money are constantly becoming available.
-Television and phone/Internet providers now bundle together services, so consolidating your phone, Internet and TV services at one company may save money.
+Competition in this industry means that new money-saving cable and satellite TV packages are constantly becoming available.
+Television and phone/internet providers now bundle together services, so consolidating your phone, internet, and TV services at one company may save money.

-If you do need all those phone lines, keep in mind that, like cable and Internet providers, landline phone service packages keep getting cheaper as more competition comes on the market.
-Consider VOIP or cable phone services.
-If you do stay with your traditional telephone company, be sure you are getting the cheapest long distance service and not paying for services you don't need.
+If you do need all those phone lines, keep in mind that, like cable and Internet providers, landline phone service packages keep getting cheaper as competition increases.
+Consider VoIP or cable phone services.
+If you have to keep a landline, be sure you're getting the cheapest long-distance service and not paying for services you don't need.

-Shopping around for a better package of telephone and/or TV services might also save you on your Internet access, especially if you use DSL.
-There are many other options for Internet services including cable, satellite and a whole host of wireless Internet options.
-Also, the speed of your Internet connection directly affects the price, so only pay for as much speed as you need.
+Shopping around for a better package of telephone and/or TV services might also save you on your internet access, especially if you use DSL.
+There are many other options for internet services, including cable, satellite, fiber, and a host of wireless internet options.
+Research pricing and options in your area.
+And remember, the speed of your internet connection directly affects the price, so only pay for as much speed as you need.

-The Internet is a telecommuter's lifeline, so do your research first.
-Be sure if you change service providers the new one will offer the services and reliability your business needs.
+The internet is a telecommuter's lifeline, so do your research first.
+Before you change service providers, be sure the new one will offer the services and reliability your business needs.

 Cell phone companies love to offer free phones to induce you to sign up for another two-year contract.
-Before you renew your contract ask yourself a few questions:
+Before you renew, ask yourself a few questions:

 - Are you using all the minutes allotted, if your plan has limits?
-If you have an unlimited plan do you make enough calls to make that worthwhile?
-Same goes for data.
+If you have an unlimited plan, do you make enough calls to make that worthwhile?
+The same goes for data.

-- Are you paying for Internet and texting but not using it enough to justify the cost?
-Or are you using it so much that another plan might be a better deal?
+- Are you paying for data and texting but not using them enough to justify the cost?
+Or are you using them so much that another plan might be a better deal?

 - Would a cheaper plan or a prepaid cell phone serve you just as well?

-By simply logging into your account at your cell phone provider, you may be offered a cheaper package.
-Or, call and ask for one.
+By simply logging into your account, you may be offered a cheaper package.
+If not, try calling to ask for one.

-Compare prices for auto, home, health, business and life insurance.
-Consolidating at one insurance company could lower your insurance costs.
+Compare prices for auto, home, health, business, and life insurance.
+Consolidating your plans into one insurance company could lower your insurance costs.
 That might mean you'll need to take your business elsewhere to save money.

 But before you do, be sure you're getting all the discounts you deserve at your current company.
 Consider raising your deductible for lower rates.
-Ask your agent what other discounts you might qualify for.
+Ask your agent what other discounts you might qualify for, such as safe driving rates.
 Often working from home could mean a discount on auto insurance.

 Bank fees are often small but they add up month after month.
-Check to see if you are still paying a monthly fee even though your bank now offers free checking.
-Particularly if you have direct deposit, most banks offer some type of free checking.
+Check to see if you are still paying a monthly fee even though your bank offers free checking.
+Particularly if you use direct deposit, most banks offer some type of free checking account.

-Refinancing your home can cut your monthly budget expenses significantly, sometimes saving hundreds of dollars per month.
+Refinancing your home could cut your monthly budget expenses significantly, sometimes by hundreds of dollars per month.

-But refinancing involves many potential upfront costs (interest points, taxes, fees, etc.), so it may take several months (or even years) for you to actually realize these savings.
+But refinancing involves many potential upfront costs (interest points, taxes, fees, etc.), so it may take several months (or even years) for you to realize these savings.
+The interest rates might not be as good as they were when you originally financed your home.
 And if you're not planning to stay in the house for long, you could actually lose money on refinancing.
 Carefully consider the pros and cons of refinancing your home before taking this cost-cutting step.

 If you have a credit card with rewards points, use them.
 But use them wisely.
 Keep in mind that credit card companies offer points to induce you to spend more.
-So don't pay more (by racking up interest or fees) in order to get rewards points.
-To accumulate points faster, concentrate your spending on the one card that offers the reward you will use rather than spreading your spending among several cards.
+So don't pay more (by racking up interest or fees) to get rewards points.
+To accumulate points faster, concentrate your spending on the one card that offers the reward you'll use rather than spreading your spending among several cards.

-Saving rewards points for your dream vacation or another splurge runs the risk of the points expiring or never being used.
-Using points on a regular basis helps you cut your monthly expenses.
-Consider using rewards systems that pay cash or offer gift cards that you will actually use.
+Saving rewards points for your dream vacation or another splurge runs the risk of the points expiring or going unused.
+Using points regularly helps you cut your monthly expenses.
+Consider using rewards systems that pay cash or offer gift cards for stores you frequent.

-Like phone and cable industries, your utility company likely has more competition than it once did.
-Often you can change gas or electric suppliers for a better price on your energy needs, while still remaining a customer of the same utility company for billing and delivery purposes.
-However, these other suppliers don't always have a better price so be sure to do some comparison shopping.
+Like phone and cable industries, your utility company likely faces more competition than it once did.
+In some areas, you can change gas or electric suppliers for a better price while remaining a customer of the same utility company for billing and delivery purposes.
+Be sure to do some comparison shopping, though, as these other suppliers don't always have better rates.

-But, of course, the old-fashioned way to save on utility costs is simply to conserve electricity or waste less water.
+Of course, the old-fashioned way to save on utility costs is simply to conserve energy usage or reduce water waste.

 Monthly interest can be a huge expense for those with a large debt.
 Making only a minimum payment means the monthly interest eats up most of your payment.
-Reducing interest can mean more money for other expenses or the ability to pay off debt faster.
+Reducing interest can leave more money for other expenses or enable you to pay off debt faster.

 One way to lower your interest is to simply ask for a lower interest rate.
 Companies will often oblige to keep your business.
 If they don't, consider a balance transfer to another card with a better rate.
-Read the fine print, though, balance transfers sometimes offer rates that go up after a period of time and usually involve fees.
+Read the fine print, though; balance transfers sometimes offer rates that go up after a period and usually involve fees.